Dogue de Bordeaux: Cardiovascular disease

 Aortic stenosis is a disease of the heart valve in which the opening of the aortic valve is narrowed.
-Symptoms include exercise intolerance, exertional syncope (fainting from physical exertion) and sudden death.
 One study suggests a high predisposition in the breed.
 No severe cases were found in adult dogs, and most moderate to severely affected dogs died before one year of age, leading the authors to speculate that the disease is more severe in the Dogue than in other breeds.